jobrouter/typo3-process/Documentation/form-finisher.rst

   or map multiple form fields to a process table field.

 .. note::
    Only process table fields that are configured in the :ref:`process link
-   <module-create-process-link>` are considered.
+   <module-create-process-link>` are possible.
 If a process table field
-   is used that is not defined, a warning in the log is raised.
+   is used that is not defined, an exception is thrown.

    Inputs that are longer than the defined process table field length are shortened to the maximum length.